 Ever since tourism arose in the market, the hotel business has been booming with new, innovative ways of automating several tasks, such as bookings, finding the location, customer support, broadcast messages, promotions, and marketing.
 One such ideal tool for automation for hoteliers are hotel chatbots!

 Chatbots were one of 2017's most important trends.
-These small pieces of software with pre-programmed interactions enable you to communicate naturally with them and simulate a human being's behaviour in a conversational environment.
+These small pieces of software use natural language processing (NLP) to enable you to communicate naturally with them and simulate a human being's behaviour in a conversational environment.
 It can be integrated across various channels, like the hotel website, social media or mobile apps, allowing the hotel industry to ‘humanize’ their brand, access to a wider audience and elevate the customer experience (CX) to their benefit.

 Abandoned Bookings at Hotels